GridTools/gt4py/docs/functional/QuickstartGuide.md

 ### Basic structure of an application using the library

 In this section, we will write a simple application that adds two arrays.
-The goal is to understand how represent data in the form of fields and perform basic operations between them.
+The goal is to understand how to represent data using *fields* and perform basic operations with them.

 +++